 On December 2, 1987, Jordan and the Bulls traveled to Utah for an early-season matchup with the Jazz.
 At 11-3, the Bulls had the better record, but Utah, who came in at 7-6, took control of the game early and held a 27-20 lead after the first quarter.

 Jordan was coming off a season-low 16 points against the Golden State Warriors, so he seemed determined to get himself going from the get-go.
 He kept the Bulls close as the first half progressed, and with just under a minute to go in the second quarter, he posted up John Stockton, who’s about five inches shorter than MJ.
 Seeing the mismatch, Scottie Pippen, who was a rookie at the time and still coming off the bench, quickly threw a pass, which Stockton attempted to steal and missed, and Jordan quickly turned and slammed it home.

 Stockton dribbled up the floor for Utah on the ensuing possession and was fouled by Pippen, earning him two foul shots.
 Now, at some point while this was happening, a random Jazz fan screamed something along the lines of, “Hey, Jordan, pick on somebody your own size!”

-So Stockton hits both free throws, and Utah goes to somewhat of a full-court press, which the Bulls easily broke in just two passes.
+So Stockton hits both free throws, and Utah goes to somewhat of a full-court press, which the Bulls quickly broke in just two passes.
 And that second pass went to Jordan, who received the ball at the foul line with just one defender between himself and the rim.
-That defender was 6-foot-11-inch, 240-pound Jazz center, Mel Turpin.
+That defender was 6-foot-11-inch, 240-pound Jazz center Mel Turpin.
 Of course, that meant nothing to Jordan, who took flight and soared over Turpin for a tomahawk slam.

 And as he ran back down the court, Jordan looked directly at the fan and asked, “Was he big enough?”
 I guess you could say His Airness took that comment personally.